abhin4v/nix-managed-macbook/README.md

 ## Usage

-First install [Nix].
+First install [Nix] and [Homebrew].
 Then, in the repo directory, run `nix develop` to get into the Nix shell.

 To set up the MacBook as per the config, run: